-7.3.1 Paragraph 109 of the National Planning Policy Framework states that the planning system should contribute to and enhance the natural and local environment by preventing both new and existing development from contributing to or being put at unacceptable risk from, or being adversely affected by unacceptable levels of water pollution.
-The Council will seek to ensure that new developments achieve this objective.
+- 7.3.1 Paragraph 109 of the National Planning Policy Framework states that the planning system should contribute to and enhance the natural and local environment by preventing both new and existing development from contributing to or being put at unacceptable risk from, or being adversely affected by unacceptable levels of water pollution.
+The Council will seek to ensure that new developments achieve this objective. - 7.3.2 Large areas of hard landscaping can result in surplus run-off, exacerbating flooding, causing pollution and erosion problems and reducing natural infiltration.

-Causes of water pollution

-- 7.3.2 Some traditional methods of building can cause poor water quality as surface water runoff can contain a variety of pollutants.
-The poor water quality associated with new developments may also have direct negative impacts on biodiversity. - 7.3.3 Large areas of hard landscaping can result in surplus run-off, exacerbating flooding, causing pollution and erosion problems and reducing natural infiltration.
 This can directly lead to water quality problems, by accumulating pollutants as water runs over land.
 Runoff from roads will also contain heavy metals and hydrocarbons and run-off from farmland is more likely to contain nitrates and sediment.
-These can have serious implications for water quality and amenity.

-Possible solutions for minimising pollution

-- 7.3.4 Although some pollution arising from surface water runoff may be unavoidable and water treatment at every outfall may be impractical, moderating flows and filtering runoff through SuDS can deliver significant reductions in the impact on the water resource by means of ground infiltration, sub base storage and filtration. - 7.3.5 Applicants may be required to use mitigation measures to minimise resultant pollution within new development.
-Supporting documentation accompany planning applications for major developments should explain how contaminated water arising during the construction process will be addressed.
+These can have serious implications for water quality and amenity. - 7.3.3 Wherever possible, runoff to waterbodies should be prevented for the majority of small (up to 5mm) rainfall events.
+This interception reduces the particular problems posed by the initial flush of pollutants which build up on surfaces during preceding dry periods.
+As by definition there are many more small rainfall events than larger ones (and their volume is a significant proportion of the total over any given period), this leads to more frequent flushing of pollutants from surfaces. - 7.3.4 Although some pollution arising from surface water runoff may be unavoidable and water treatment at every outfall may be impractical, moderating flows and filtering runoff through SuDS can deliver significant reductions in the impact on the water resource by means of ground infiltration, sub base storage and filtration. - 7.3.5 Methods that can help to reduce pollution include infiltration trenches, basins, ponds, wetlands, filter drains and permeable surfacing.
+For example; permeable paving can maximize opportunities for using space in a multi-functional way requiring no additional land take.

-Pollution reduction methods

-- 7.3.6 Methods that can help to reduce pollution include infiltration trenches, basins, ponds, wetlands, filter drains and permeable surfacing. - 7.3.7 Infiltration trenches comprise stone filled reservoirs to which storm water runoff is diverted, and from which the water gradually infiltrates the ground.
-Infiltration is unlikely to be successful in the clay soils of Gloucestershire, and a soil analysis will therefore be required for any major development proposal to demonstrate whether this approach would be effective. - 7.3.8 Ponds and wetlands remove pollution by a range of chemical, physical and biological processes.
-Pollutant removal is by absorption, filtering and microbial decomposition in the surrounding soil.
-Systems can be designed which successfully incorporate both infiltration and filter systems. - 7.3.9 Permeable paving can maximize opportunities for using space in a multi-functional way requiring no additional land take.
 They are not solely infiltration systems, do not have onerous maintenance requirements and can accommodate heavier traffic (including construction traffic).
-In addition, there is also evidence to show whole life costs can be significantly lower than a conventional 'pipe' system, as the future maintenance requirement is low and they negate the need for grates, gullies, expensive flow control structures, extensive lengths of pipework, oil separators etc.
+In addition, there is also evidence to show whole life costs can be significantly lower than a traditional 'pipe' system, as the future maintenance requirement is low and they negate the need for grates, gullies, expensive flow control structures, extensive lengths of pipework, oil separators etc. - 7.3.6 Some traditional methods of building can cause poor water quality as surface water runoff can contain a variety of pollutants.
+The poor water quality associated with new developments may also have direct negative impacts on biodiversity.
+Applicants may be required to use mitigation measures to minimise resultant pollution within new development.
+Supporting documentation accompany planning applications should explain how contaminated water arising during the construction process will be addressed.